APSL/django-email-foundation/docs/index.rst

 Description
 ===========

-It's a Django package that help you to build email templates for your email engine sender (we recommend you `django-yubin`_).
+This is a Django package that helps you build email templates for your email engine sender (we recommend you use `django-yubin`_).
-It use the `zurb foundation for emails`_ templates and *node* packages such as *inky* or *panini*.
+It uses the `zurb foundation for emails`_ templates and *node* packages such as *inky* or *panini*.

 .. _django-yubin: https://github.com/APSL/django-yubin
 .. _zurb foundation for emails: https://foundation.zurb.com/emails/docs/

-This gives you some commands and functionality for integrate *zurb foundation for emails* in your django project.
+It provides you with some commands and functionality to integrate *zurb foundation for emails* in your django project.

-* *install_requires*: A command for install the required node packages, such as *inky*, *panini*, *gulp*, etc in your project.
+* *install_requires*: A command to install the required node packages, such as *inky*, *panini*, *gulp*, etc in your project.
-* *create_basic_structure*: It creates in your project an essential tree folder which contains the basic layout and folders such as *pages*, *helpers* and *partials*, used by panini_.
+* *create_basic_structure*: It creates an essential tree structure in your project, that contains the basic layout and folders such as *pages*, *helpers* and *partials*, used by panini_.
-* *email_builder*: Run a *gulp* process for watch your source templates, build and move to your target email folder.
+* *email_builder*: Starts a *gulp* process that watches your source templates, builds them and finally copies them to your target email folder.
 It compiles  the sources using panini_ and inky_ for the best compatibility with the major email's client.

-Also give you a django view for preview the build templates and use a custom fixed context for each one, useful for your designers may to edit the layouts.
+It also gives you a django view to preview the generated templates.
+For the preview, you can use a custom fixed context for each template, and this is very useful because it allows designers to edit the layouts.

 .. _panini: https://www.npmjs.com/package/panini
 .. _inky: https://www.npmjs.com/package/inky